unimodules/react-native-unimodules/README.md

 ## Installation

 The easiest way to do this is to initialize a "custom" project with `expo-cli`.
 If you have an existing app, you can follow these steps instead.

-### This project requires Cocoapods

-**If you're already using Cocoapods for your iOS app, skip ahead to the next step**

-- Install Cocoapods on your machine if you haven’t already ([here's how to do it](https://guides.cocoapods.org/using/getting-started.html#getting-started)).
-- `cd` into your project’s `ios` directory and run `pod init`
-- Make your `Podfile` look like [this one](https://gist.github.com/brentvatne/6a1dcb32f6ca3d478eed4c7dc8fbdd24/b713c136f70f229a3450d3285875c7cb64c0b3d0).
-You might have to add more subspecs depending on what React Native core libraries you use in your project.
-- Run `pod install`
-- Open the new `.xcworkspace` file and run your project, it should work.
-If not, seek help.
+*This project requires that you use Cocoapods on iOS*, to set iot up see [this gist](https://gist.github.com/brentvatne/b0ea11a36dc423e441b7d36e36eb5a26), or relevant parts of the [this guide](https://facebook.github.io/react-native/docs/integration-with-existing-apps#3-install-cocoapods).

-### Install and configure
+### Install the package

 ```bash
 npm install @unimodules/react-native-platform
 ```

-#### iOS
+### Configure iOS

 - Go back to the `ios` directory and open your Podfile, make your Podfile look [like this one](https://gist.github.com/brentvatne/6a1dcb32f6ca3d478eed4c7dc8fbdd24).
   - If you need to customize the path to node_modules, for example because you are using yarn workspaces, then you can pass in a param for this: `use_unimodules!(node_modules_path: '../../../node_modules')`
 - Run `pod install` again
 - Update your `AppDelegate.h` and `AppDelegate.m` according to [this diff](https://gist.github.com/brentvatne/949d9cc3508cc45f54af5196b3ca497b/revisions).

-#### Android
+### Configure Android

 - Add `apply from: '../node_modules/@unimodules/react-native-platform/settings.gradle'` and then `useUnimodules.apply()` to the top of  `android/settings.gradle`
   - If you need to customize the path to node_modules, for example because you are using yarn workspaces, then you can pass in a param for this: `useUnimodules.apply(nodeModulesPath: "../../../node_modules")`